Get all the latest data for São Paulo

 What’s the biggest ownership mistake foreigners make in São Paulo right now?

-The biggest ownership mistake foreigners make in São Paulo is paying for a property based on a private contract and assuming they own it, without completing the registration at the Registro de Imóveis.
+The biggest ownership mistake foreigners make in São Paulo is believing that a signed promise of sale or private contract is the same as owning the property.

 Which visa or residency status changes what I can do in São Paulo?